Chapter 5101:6-3 Request for a State Hearing

 (g) Community spouse resource allowance.

-(C) The grounds for requesting a state hearing in the child support (Title IV-D of the Social Security Act) program, by an applicant, recipient, or custodial parent are as follows:
+(C) The grounds for requesting a state hearing in the child support (Title IV-D of the Social Security Act (as in effect on February 28, 2014)) program, by an applicant, recipient, or custodial parent are as follows:

 (1) An application for child support services has been denied, acted upon erroneously, or not acted upon with reasonable promptness.